scala/scala-lang/blog/_posts/2018-03-19-accessible-scala.md

 able to see through a small window into his great—and now sadly lost—intellect.

-It is a reminder how easy it is for many of us take our experience of programming for granted: we can quickly glance over source code or compiler errors on our screens to spot bugs or understand functionality.
+It is a reminder how easy it is for many of us to take our experience of programming for granted: we can quickly glance over source code or compiler errors on our screens to spot bugs or understand functionality.
 For blind programmers, the screen is usually replaced by a text-to-speech system, which